Queens of the Stone Age: Songs for the Deaf, mainstream exposure and Oliveri's departure (2001–2004)

-Foo Fighters frontman and former Nirvana drummer, Dave Grohl, joined in late 2001 to record drums for their third album.
-Songs for the Deaf was released in August 2002, again featuring Lanegan, along with former A Perfect Circle guitarist Troy Van Leeuwen to the touring line-up following the album's release.
-Also featured on Songs for the Deaf for the final track "Mosquito Song" were former A Perfect Circle bassist Paz Lenchantin on viola and piano, and Dean Ween on guitar.
+Dave Grohl, Foo Fighters frontman and former Nirvana drummer, joined in late 2001 to record drums for the band's third album, Songs for the Deaf.
+It was released in August 2002 and again featured Lanegan.
+The final track on the album, "Mosquito Song", featured former A Perfect Circle member Paz Lenchantin on viola and piano along with Dean Ween on guitar.
+Another former A Perfect Circle member, guitarist Troy Van Leeuwen, joined the touring line-up following the album's release.

 Songs for the Deaf was a critical hit and was certified gold in 2003, with sales of over 900,000.
 The singles "No One Knows" and "Go with the Flow" became hits on radio and MTV, with the former just outside the Billboard Top 40.
 "No One Knows" and "Go with the Flow" were also featured on the first iterations of the popular video games Guitar Hero and Rock Band (respectively).
-The song "You Think I Ain't Worth a Dollar, But I Feel Like a Millionaire" was featured in the video game, Tony Hawk's Underground.
+Furthermore, the latter track was featured in the popular video game Fortnite as a song in Fortnite Festival.
+The song "You Think I Ain't Worth a Dollar, But I Feel Like a Millionaire" was featured in the video games, Tony Hawk's Underground and IndyCar Series.
 It was also used as the theme song in Naughty Dog's "Jak X: Combat Racing" in 2005 along with "Song for the Dead".
+The song was also used in the films xXx, Project X and Skincare.

 The Songs for the Deaf tour culminated in a string of headline dates in Australia in January 2004.
 Grohl returned to his other projects and was replaced on the European leg of the tour by former Danzig drummer Joey Castillo, who joined the band full-time.
 After the tour, Homme fired Oliveri, as he was convinced that Oliveri had been physically abusive to his girlfriend: "A couple years ago, I spoke to Nick about a rumor I heard.
 I said, 'If I ever find out that this is true, I can't know you, man.'"
 Homme considered breaking up the band after firing Oliveri, but found a new determination to continue.
 Oliveri countered in the press that the band had been "poisoned by hunger for power" and that without him, they were "Queens Lite."
 He later softened his opinion and said: "My relationship with Josh is good.
 The new Queens record kicks ass."
 The two reportedly are still friends and as of October 2006, Oliveri was interested in rejoining the band.
-Oliveri later contributed to a Queens of the Stone Age for the first time in nine years, contributing backing vocals to the band's sixth album, ...Like Clockwork.
+Oliveri later contributed to Queens of the Stone Age for the first time in nine years, contributing backing vocals to the band's sixth album, ...Like Clockwork.